 Parenting and Anxiety Study

-We are currently developing a study investigating transactional processes between preschool-age children and parents/caregivers in the context of anxiety problems.
-Our focus will be on the relationship between temperamental risk for anxiety and parenting attitudes and behaviors in shaping pathways toward anxiety disorders in children.
+We are currently developing a study investigating transactional processes between children and parents/caregivers in the context of anxiety problems.
+Our focus will be on the relationship between temperament, parental cognitions, and parenting behaviors in shaping pathways toward childhood anxiety.

 Inspiring Comfort Project